DoTheEvo/selfhosted-apps-docker/esxi/readme.md

 [Documentation](https://communities.vmware.com/t5/VI-VMware-ESX-3-5-Documents/Ghetto-Tech-Preview-ghettoVCB-restore-sh-Restoring-VM-s-backed/ta-p/2792996)

 * In webgui create a full path where to restore the VM
-* The restore-config-template-file is in th ghetto directory on datastore<br>
+* The restore-config-template-file is in the ghetto_script directory on datastore<br>
   named `ghettoVCB-restore_vm_restore_configuration_template`
   Make copy of it<br>
   `cp ./ghettoVCB-restore_vm_restore_configuration_template ./vms_to_restore_list`<br>
 * Edit this file, adding new line, in which separated by `;` are:
-    * path to the backup, the directory with date in name
+    * path to the backup, the directory has date in name
     * path where to restore this backup
     * disk type - 1=thick | 2=2gbsparse | 3=thin | 4=eagerzeroedthick<br>
     * optional - new name of the VM<br>
-  `vi /opt/ghettovcb/vms_to_restore_list`
+  `vi ./vms_to_restore_list`
   ```
   "/vmfs/volumes/6187f7e1-c584077c-d7f6-3c4937073090/Backups/OPNsense/OPNsense-2023-04-16_04-00-00;/vmfs/volumes/6378107d-b71bee00-873d-b42e99f40944/OPNsense_restored;3;OPNsense-restored"
   ```
 * Execute the restore script with the config given as a parameter.<br>
-  `opt/ghettovcb/bin/ghettoVCB-restore.sh -c /opt/ghettovcb/vms_to_restore_list`
+  `./ghettoVCB-restore.sh -c ./vms_to_restore_list`
 * Register the restored VM.<br>
   If it's in the same location as the original was, it should just go through.
-  If the location is different then esxi asks if it was moved or copied.
+  If the location is different, then esxi asks if it was moved or copied.
   * Copied - You are planning to use both VMs at the same time, selecting this option generates new UUID for the VM, new MAC address, maybe some other hardware identifiers as well.